Assessing return to work policy and practice (ComPARE) project

-The ComPARE project was established at Monash University in 2014 to develop an evidence base that can help develop and implement effective return to work policy in Australia.
+The ComPARE project was established at Monash University in 2014 to establish an evidence base that can help develop and implement effective return to work policy in Australia.

-The project adopts a comparative effectiveness methodology, comparing return to work outcomes between settings and cohorts, and before-and-after changes in policy or practice.
+The project adopts a comparative effectiveness methodology, comparing return to work outcomes between jurisdictions.

-The project aims to identify policies and practices that have positive or negative effects on return to work.
+The project aims to identify policies and practices that have positive or negative effects on return to work and income replacement.
 The project is funded from WorkSafe Victoria through the Institute for Safety Compensation and Recovery Research, as well as Safe Work Australia.